momotofu/grab-citations-for-wikipedia-pages/README.md

 * An example run script: `$ python main.py pages_links.txt "MLA_Style_Manual Chicago_style"`
 * Make sure your pages_links.txt file is in the same directory as the repo.
+* String of target format tags are the acutal HTML ID tags on the citation page
 6. Once the script has ran, links will be written to a citedLinks.md file.